exectails/Mabioned/README.md

 -----------------------------------------------------------------------------

 - Undo and Redo options
-- Generation of variation XML files
+- Generating variation XML files
 - Importing and exporting heightmaps
 - Creating new regions
 - 3D preview and possibly editing